Usta Murad: Biography

 He became wealthy enough to become the owner of a corsair fleet himself.
 He linked himself with several people who were important in Tunisian public life in order to improve his own affairs.
 As he consolidated his position he did not forget his origins or try to renounce his biological family.
 Initially he was rejoined by his father who, thanks to his son's intercession, became an important intermediary working with the magistrate for the redemption of slaves, an institution founded in 1597 to promote the freeing of Ligurian prisoners held by Barbary pirates.
-In addition to his father, he was reunited with his brothers, who maintained his business relations Genoa, Livorno and Marseilles.
+In addition to his father, he was reunited with his brothers, who maintained his business relations Genoa, Livorno and Marseille.
 Their enormous wealth reinforced Murad's position in the early years of the seventeenth century.

 At Yusuf Dey's death in 1637, Usta Murad took power by force, with the help of another renegade, Mami Ferrarese, whom he later eliminated, and the support of the Muradid sovereign Hammuda Pasha Bey, even though the Divan of the Turkish militia of Tunis was hostile to him because he was of foreign origin and all other Deys of Tunis had been of Turkish birth.
 He controlled the beylic alongside Hammuda for three years, maintaining good relations with France and expanding the corsair port of Porto Farina (later Ghar el-Melh), located at a strategic coastal site, which increasingly supplanted Bizerte.
 His vast house was located on the street of judges in the quarter of Tourbet el Bey, within the Medina of Tunis.
 He built his mausoleum on the current Bab Menara road.

-His reign was cut short by his death in June 1640.
+His reign was cut short by his death in Tunis in June 1640.
 His descendants remain among the foremost families of Tunis down to the present day.
 His great grandson, Hammuda Stamrad was the brother-in-law and supporter of Hussayn I Bey after his deposition by Ali I Pasha in 1735.
 He shared the fate of his ally, being executed in the heart of the Bardo palace in 1740.